Average Weather in Kiffa Mauritania

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Kiffa for general outdoor tourist activities is from early December to late February, with a peak score in the third week of January.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Kiffa for general outdoor tourist activities is from mid December to late February, with a peak score in the third week of January.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Kiffa for hot-weather activities are from early February to early April and from late October to mid November, with a peak score in the first week of March.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Kiffa for hot-weather activities are from early February to early April and from late October to mid November, with a peak score in the second week of March.